Terag/Hammock-Database/README.md

 ### DOCUMENTATION

-As an intelligent system, it will retains the previous jobs and keeps these basic information to provide you help in your futur projects.
+As an intelligent system, it will retains the previous jobs and keeps these basic information to provide you help in your future projects.

 ## Installation

 The installation is very simple.
 It works on a basic Apache server with PHP 5.6 and a mySQL 5.7 database.

-### Configurate database
+### Configure database

 You just need to execute in your database the scripts contain in files :
   * sql.sql